C-Brown/C-Brown.github.io/_posts/2019-02-26-Shell-Reverse-TCP.md

 ---
 ## Creating Shell Reverse TCP Shellcode

-The proper steps for a Bind Shell are as follows:
+The proper steps for a Reverse Shell are as follows:
 1. Creating the socket
 2. Connect to an IP and port
 3. Redirect output
 4. Execute a shell

-#### In order to easily translate the calls in to assembly, lets build the Bind Shell in C first.
+In order to easily translate the calls in to assembly, let's build the Reverse Shell in C first.
 Then we will be able to translate it from there.

 ## Creating a Reverse Shell in C